compound-finance/compound-finance.github.io/docs/pages/v3/helper-functions.md

 ### Get Asset Info By Address

-This function returns asset information of a specific asset.
+This function returns information of a specific collateral asset.

 #### Comet